rowedahelicon/SteamTwitchIRC-Radio/README.md

 http://steamcommunity.com/groups/GROUPNAME/memberslistxml/?xml=1

+**For your oAUTH password for Twitch, you must visit http://twitchapps.com/tmi/**

 ```javascript
 var groupID = ''; //64 Bit ID of the steam chat you want the bot to sit in